BloomTech-Labs/underdog-devs-ds-a/README.md

 # Key Features
 - Filtration system for connecting mentors with mentees based on skills and experience
-- Use sentiment analysis to rate if a match was successful
+- Use sentiment analysis to better understand the significance of a session
-- Filtration system for connecting mentors with mentees based on skills and experience
+- Implement an algorithm or model to suggest viable mentor-mentee pairings
-- Use sentiment analysis to rate if a match was successful
+- Make API interface for MongoDB that the backend can interface with
-- Filtration system for connecting mentors with mentees based on skills and experience
+- Create mock data in place holder of real data
-- Use sentiment analysis to rate if a match was successful
+- Begin building out test coverage for DS FastAPI

 # Research
 Our research into this project stretches far and wide, covering a multitude of libraries.
 To better consolidate space, you can find our research [here](https://github.com/BloomTech-Labs/underdog-devs-ds-a/tree/main/notebooks)